 Do you board pets in your home?

 I do not provide boarding services.
-In order for me to give your pets the highest quality care, I feel it is important for them to stay in their familiar environment.
+For me to give your me pets the highest quality care, I feel it is important for them to stay in their familiar environment.

 What if my pet gets sick or injured while in your care?